peer-open-source/xara-docs/source/user/manual/model/beamIntegrations/userDefined.rst

 Example
 -------

-The following examples demonstrate the command in Tcl and Python script to add a Lobatto beam integration with tag 2 and 6 integration points that uses the previously defined section whose tag is 1.
+The following examples demonstrate the command in Tcl and Python script to add a *UserDefined* beam integration with tag 2 and 6 integration points that uses the previously defined section whose tag is 1.

 .. tabs::